Pomog/Passive-Reconnaissance-Tool/README.md

 ✅ Concept: Python script to process -fn, -ip, -u options, fetch data, and save results.
 - Create passive.py
 - Make passive.py executable

+## 🛠️ STEP 5 — Real IP Info Lookup with API
+### 🎯 Goal: Use a public IP geolocation API to fetch real data
+✅ Concept: Query a free API (e.g., ip-api.com) to retrieve city and ISP from an IP address.
 - Implement functions to search for full_name, ip_address, and username.
 - Add logic to fetch data (mock for now).
 - Save results in result.txt or result2.txt based on the option chosen.